ganeshjawahar/nlp-papernotes/notes/word-level_semantics/dissect_contextual_word_embeddings_archi_representation.md

       - Upper layer: All the verbs have high similarity (PoS info.) and model learns to perform coreference resolution (associating 'it' to 'government').
     - Span representations
       - Vector: Concatenate first and last context vector using element wise product and difference.
-      - Data: CoNLL 2000 chunkin
+      - Data: CoNLL 2000 chunking
-      - Visualize 1st layer of 4-layer LSTM: Span representation capture elements of phrasal syntax.
+      - Visualize 1st layer of 4-layer LSTM: Span representation captures elements of phrasal syntax.
     - Unsupervised pronomial coref
       - Design a new experiment to perform unsupervised coreference resolution.
       - Transfomer performs the best.